Vonage/vivid-3/libs/components/src/lib/banner/README.md

 - Type: `string`
 - Default: `''`

-The `text` attribute adds a message to the banner.
+Use the `text` attribute to set the banner's text.

 ```html preview
 <vwc-banner text="Here's some information that you may find important!"></vwc-banner>